A linear algorithm for radio $k$-coloring of powers of paths having small diameters: Proofs of Theorems and

-For the rest of this section, we shall fix the notation that $q = \lfloor \frac{diam(P_n^{m})}{2} \rfloor$.
-We are now ready to present the first convention of the names of the vertices of $P_n^{m}$.
+We are now ready to present the first naming convention for the vertices of $P_n^{m}$.
 For convenience, let us suppose that the vertices of $P_n^{m}$ are placed (embedded) on the $X$-axis having co-ordinates $(i,0)$ where $i \in \{0,1, \cdots, n\}$ and two (distinct) vertices are adjacent if and only if their Euclidean distance is at most $m$.

-Taking a cue from the DGNS formula~\cite{}, we start by selecting the layer $L_0$ consisting of the vertex, named $c_{0}$, positioned at $(qm,0)$ for even values of $diam(P_n^{m})$.
+We start by selecting the layer $L_0$ consisting of the vertex, named $c_{0}$, say, positioned at $(qm,0)$ for even values of $diam(P_n^{m})$.
 On the other hand, for odd values of $diam(P_n^{m})$, the layer $L_0$ consists of the vertices $c_{0}, c_{1}, \cdots, c_{m}$, say, positioned at $(qm,0), (qm+1,0), \cdots, (qm+m,0)$, respectively, and inducing a maximal clique of size $(m+1)$.
 The vertices of $L_0$ are called the \textit{central vertices}, and those positioned to the left and the right side of the central vertices are naturally called the \textit{left vertices} and the \textit{right vertices}, respectively.